After about a month of on and off development I am proud to say that

 or Download the GUI: Link

 Finally, if you are going to run the solc compiler for Solidity from your Terminal you will need the Ethereum tap in Brew.
 For the Python module py-solc, you will need this installed in order to compile your smart contracts to bytecode.
+I am also adding geth since you will need that for your own chains or other development testing.

-brew update brew upgrade brew tap ethereum/ethereum brew install solidity
+brew update brew upgrade brew tap ethereum/ethereum brew install solidity brew install ethereum

 Alrighty, we have the basics installed and you can start working on your Ethereum Dapps.
 Getting a GitHub or GitLab account helps, but that is beyond the scope of this article.
 I use PyCharm for my Python code and Sublime text for Ethereum development.